 Concerns of Mixing Alcohol with Other Opiates

-Mixing Hydrocodone and Alcohol Is Deadly
+Mixing Hydrocodone with Alcohol Is Deadly

 Alcohol and opioids are both depressants, meaning they lead to relaxation, pleasure, changes to breathing and heart rate, and trouble thinking clearly or remembering events.
 The riskiest symptoms involve breathing and heart rate.
 When two drugs both cause these as side effects, mixing them increases the likelihood that a person will pass out, stop breathing, or suffer heart failure and die.